 The majestic Sawa-I-Lau Caves are one of the 'must-do' activities for travellers visiting Fiji's spectacular Blue Lagoon.
 The ancient limestone formations, carved by constant wave action are hidden within an attractive little island.

-According to legend; a young Chief once hid with his betrothed in the cave after her family threatened to marry her off to a rival Chief.
-Everyday he would swim into this secret haven with food for the girl until they eventually both escaped to an island together, where they lived happily forever.
+According to legend, a young chief once hid with his betrothed in the cave after her family threatened to marry her off to a rival chief.
+Every day he would swim into this secret haven with food for the girl until they eventually both escaped to an island together, where they lived happily forever.

-From your resort in the Blue Lagoon, a very scenic boat trip up to the caves is worth doing for it's own sake.
+From your resort in the Blue Lagoon, a scenic boat trip up to the caves is worth doing for its own sake.
 Then there's the magical experience of the caves themselves - venture into the caves, guided by friendly Fijians to explore the secrets within.
 The first of the caverns is simply magnificent.
 Light filters through a hole in the ceiling, allowing visitors to look around in awe.
 Those up for more excitement can choose to enter a secondary, more secretive, cavern via an underwater tunnel.

-Booking a Full Monty?
+Booking a Package?

 This activity is included when you book one of the following packages: Coconut Cruiser, Yasawa Wanderer or Fiji Explorer